xpyx/solita-academy-2021/README.md

 - Postgres database: my-db
 - Flyway migrations: my-flyway
 - Node web server: solita
-- Expo frontend

-This appllication is configured to work with the XCode 11 iOS Simulator.
+This application is best viewed with the XCode 11 iOS Simulator.

-1. In Expo Developer Tools http://localhost:19002/ set CONNECTION to Local
-2. Click Run on iOS simulator
-3. Profit